Ibukun Awosika to women: Marriage isn’t your whole life

 Mairo serves as a special assistant to Aisha on African First Ladies Peace Mission (AFLPM).

-Mairo stated that Aisha Buhari’s focus is largely on women and she has put projects in place to train 5,000 women.
+Aisha Buhari’s focus, Mairo stated, is largely on women and she has put projects in place to train 5,000 women.
 Aisha’s Future Assured is also involved in advocacy for girlchild education, youth empowerment program and programs against domestic violence.

 The Redeemed Christian Church of God, City of David in VI, Lagos, venue of the event heaved with the sounds of music, dance, laughter and thousands of women in attendance.